 Over 7,200 buildings were damaged by the shock waves, which spread across a large area.
-Although no one was killed, approximately 1,500 people required medical treatment for various injuries, most of which were caused by the shattered windows.
+Although no one was killed, approximately 1,500 people required medical treatment for various injuries, most of which were caused by shattered windows.

 The Chelyabinsk incident demonstrated that a 10-meter-scale asteroid is capable of wreaking havoc,” Gan and colleagues wrote.